 The app provide to us several events to be used.
 We can use this events (like any other app view event, app dialog event or app control event) to perform any task that we need.
 Below are referred all the available and ready to be use app events.

-The app Mounted event is the first one which is fired then the app start.
+The app Mounted event is the first one which is fired when the app start.
 Only the "app" variable is available inside this event, of course with their app properties, app methods and the available app user functions.
 See also the available events variables.

 The app DomReady event is fired when the main first app view DOM (Document Object Model) is ready to be used.
 For example, you can change the Text property of a Push button control in a secure way, that is, because the Push button control HTML markup is ready to be use and modified.
 See also the available events variables.